pingcap/tidb/docs/design/2023-11-29-priority-queue-for-auto-analyze.md

 2. The refresher spawns a goroutine to try to trigger a refresh every minute. [automatic_stats.go?L438:11](https://sourcegraph.com/github.com/cockroachdb/cockroach@6d7d8415f112fc478779bf2868be2385237030da/-/blob/pkg/sql/stats/automatic_stats.go?L438:11&popover=pinned)
 3. Refreshers use a map to store all mutation counts and use it as affected rows to try to trigger a refresh. [automatic_stats.go?L518:10](https://sourcegraph.com/github.com/cockroachdb/cockroach@6d7d8415f112fc478779bf2868be2385237030da/-/blob/pkg/sql/stats/automatic_stats.go?L518:10&popover=pinned)
 4. `maybeRefreshStats` implements core logic.
-   a.
-Use the average full refresh time to check if too much time has passed since the last refresh. [automatic_stats.go?L817:3](https://sourcegraph.com/github.com/cockroachdb/cockroach@6d7d8415f112fc478779bf2868be2385237030da/-/blob/pkg/sql/stats/automatic_stats.go?L817:3&popover=pinned)
+      1. Use the average full refresh time to check if too much time has passed since the last refresh. [automatic_stats.go?L817:3](https://sourcegraph.com/github.com/cockroachdb/cockroach@6d7d8415f112fc478779bf2868be2385237030da/-/blob/pkg/sql/stats/automatic_stats.go?L817:3&popover=pinned)
-   b.
-Use `statsFractionStaleRows` and `statsMinStaleRows` to calculate target rows: `targetRows := int64(rowCount*statsFractionStaleRows) + statsMinStaleRows`
+      2. Use `statsFractionStaleRows` and `statsMinStaleRows` to calculate target rows: `targetRows := int64(rowCount*statsFractionStaleRows) + statsMinStaleRows`
-   c.
-Generate a non-negative pseudo-random number in the half-open interval `[0,targetRows)` to check if it needs to trigger a refresh. [automatic_stats.go?L836:6](https://sourcegraph.com/github.com/cockroachdb/cockroach@6d7d8415f112fc478779bf2868be2385237030da/-/blob/pkg/sql/stats/automatic_stats.go?L836:6&popover=pinned)
+      3. Generate a non-negative pseudo-random number in the half-open interval `[0,targetRows)` to check if it needs to trigger a refresh. [automatic_stats.go?L836:6](https://sourcegraph.com/github.com/cockroachdb/cockroach@6d7d8415f112fc478779bf2868be2385237030da/-/blob/pkg/sql/stats/automatic_stats.go?L836:6&popover=pinned)
-   d.
-Try to refresh the table.
+      4. Try to refresh the table.
 This function will execute SQL through the CRDB job framework: `CREATE STATISTICS %s FROM [%d] WITH OPTIONS THROTTLING %% AS OF SYSTEM TIME '-%s'` `automatic_stats.go?L843:14`
-   e.
-If it meets `ConcurrentCreateStatsError`
+      5. If it meets `ConcurrentCreateStatsError`
          1. If it must be refreshed, then set the `rowsAffected` to 0, so that we don't force a refresh if another node has already done it.
          2. If it is not a must-be-refreshed table, we ensure that the refresh is triggered during the next cycle by passing a very large number(`math.MaxInt32`) to the `rowsAffected`.
 5. Clean up old mutation counts. `automatic_stats.go?L540:7`

 #### Frequently Asked Questions